What is a Counterbalance Handle?

 Old Forge Creations

-See Old Forge CreationsOld Forge Creations is widly known on social media especially Instagram.
+See Old Forge CreationsOld Forge Creations is an amazing ceramicist based in the UK.
 In 2022, right around the same time we had our attempted Kickstarter for Momnt Mugs, Joe released his Deep Dive on Handles, which you can find here.
 In it, he came to the same independent conclusion that we did; that counterbalance handles are a good handle for a more comfortable grip that never slips.
 He calls it a "stepped D-shape" handle, and he makes them in batches.
 Follow him on Instagram or check his shop to learn more.

 Momnt Mugs

-Our patent-pending design uses a wider and contoured bottom half of the handle to make it fit even more comfortably.
+Our patent-pending design uses a wider and contoured bottom half of the handle to make it even more comfortable to hold.